malloydata/malloy/docs/_src/language/basic.md

 In Malloy, the source of a query is either a raw table, a [modeled explore](explore.md), or another query.

-In this example the `table()` function provides the query _source_ from a table (or view) in the database.
+In this example, the `table()` function provides the query _source_ from a table (or view) in the database.
-They query _operation_ is explicit about which fields are grouped, aggregated or projected.
+The query _operation_ is explicit about which fields are grouped, aggregated or projected.

 ```malloy